pytorch/csprng/README.md

 - The user can choose either seed-based(for testing) or random device based(fully crypto-secure) generators
 - One generator instance for both CPU and CUDA tensors(because the encryption key is always generated on CPU)
-- CPU random number generation is also parallel(unlike default PyTorch CPU generator)
+- CPU random number generation is also parallel(unlike default the PyTorch CPU generator)

 ## Features

-CSPRNG exposes two methods to create crypto-secure and non-crypto-secure PRNGs:
+torchcsprng exposes two methods to create crypto-secure and non-crypto-secure PRNGs:

 | Method to create PRNG                              | Is crypto-secure? | Has seed? | Underlying implementation |
 |----------------------------------------------------|-------------------|-----------|---------------------------|